bcrawford39GT/signac_pytorch_plmnist_example/project/README.md

 row submit --action part_2_download_data_command
 ```

- - Checking the project status via the belw and move forward when the next part is ready to be submitted..
+ - Check the project status and move forward when the next part is ready to be submitted.

  ```bash
  row show status
  ```